Naresh-Chaurasia/connect2naresh/content/docs/books/1-steal-artist.md

 ---

 {{< callout info >}}
-I do this so often.
+* I do this so often.
 Let me now do more, minus the YouTube.
 Lower the fader.
 Let you mind wander and explore.
+* While wondering, capture the relevant thoughts.
 {{< /callout>}}